torsrex/EIT/p5/README.md

 # EIT - p5

 ## TODO Frontend
-- [ ]  Remove a truck-object on finish
+- [ ]  Remove or reposition a truck-object on finish
 - [ ]  Animation synchronization and change
 - [ ]  Button control and color schema for identification of platoons
 - [ ]  Change of a trucks color on platooning interaction (Image or svg)